-With hot Texas summers in front of us each year, it’s important at Air Tech of Houston that the air inside your home provides clean, refreshing relief from the sweltering realities outside.
+With hot Texas summers in front of us each year, it’s important at Air Tech Air Conditioning & Plumbing that the air inside your home provides clean, refreshing relief from the sweltering realities outside.
 With our homes providing essential shelter from the South Texas heat, we want to equip you with the knowledge to upgrade and develop your Houston IAQ habits that will help maintain the highest possible indoor air quality for your homes.

 While a well-maintained HVAC system is important, there are steps all homeowners can take that will ensure every breath in your home is as clean and pure as possible.
 To help out, here is a list of five hacks to improve your indoor air quality in Houston.

 Well-maintained air filters are an essential part of ensuring good indoor air quality.
 The filter is the first line of defense stopping pollutants from entering your home.
 If you haven’t checked or changed your air filters recently, it’s time to make it happen!

 Not only do houseplants add a splash of nature to any decor, but they also provide benefits in regards to the air quality of your home!
 Here are a few low-maintenance plants you may want to consider clearing some shelf space for:

 Famous for its uses as a skin product, Aloe Vera can also be used as a low-maintenance air purifier!
 Requiring indirect light and water about twice a week, it’s the perfect starter plant for someone wanting to improve their air through greenery.

 Naturally growing in the undergrowth of forest environments, Boston Ferns thrive in the filtered or indirect light one may find in an apartment or home.
 Easy to take care of and hard to kill, these ferns provide another good option for both green decor and air purification.